DataBiosphere/stairway/FLIGHT_DEVELOPER_GUIDE.md

 potentially corrupt state.
 It probably requires human intervention to repair the problem.

 When this happens, Stairway writes a log message including the text `DISMAL FAILURE` that can be used for alerting.
+The flight is finished with a `FATAL` status.
+(A flight with a normal failure that gets undon fails with an `ERROR` status.

 In our experience, there are two main causes of dismal failures:
  1. Expired retries